 Pad Thai is Thailand’s most recognizable dish and one of our most popular cooking requests!
 Below you can find a version adapted to allow you to recreate this delicious recipe at home.

-You can catch us cooking pad thai in our cooking class in Bangkok, but we mastered it teaching our Courageous Kitchen students.
-In the video you’ll see them in action, working in teams to prepare the dish after we’ve demonstrated it.
-Each week they learn a fun Thai recipe or international dish thanks to your support!
+You can catch us cooking pad thai in our cooking class in Bangkok, but we mastered it by teaching youth in our charity’s cooking program.
+In the video you’ll see them in action, working in teams to prepare the dish after we’ve demonstrated the steps.
+Each week they learn a fun Thai recipe or international dish, all powered by your support and donations!

 Prep time: 20 minutes